fake-market/auction-component/README.md

 # Auction Service
-A Bidding service for e-commerce product page.
+A Bidding service for e-commerce product page

 ## Features
 * Make a bid for a product